ecoreng/base-di/README.md

 ##Caching Reflection Data###

-By default, the container saves in memory the data it gets from Reflections, but it's also possible to cache this information by passing a preset ``Base\Interfaces\DiResolver`` object with a caching ``Base\Interfaces\DiPoolStorage`` object, currently an APC pool storage is provided.
+By default, the container saves in memory the data it gets from Reflections, but it's also possible to cache this information by passing a preset ``Base\Interfaces\DiResolver`` object with a caching ``Base\Interfaces\DiPoolStorage`` object, currently an APC pool storage is available.
 ```php
 $resolver = new \Base\Concrete\Di\Resolver(new \Base\Concrete\Di\ApcPoolStorage);
 $di = new Base\Concrete\Container($resolver);